dimajix/flowman/docs/workflow/maven-plugin.md

 how to implement your logic with the Flowman framework.

 You should focus on the following entities:
-* relations, which define the data sources and sinks
+* Relations, which define the data sources and sinks
-* targets, which define the execution targets to be executed
+* Targets, which define the execution targets to be executed
-* jobs, which bundle multiple related targets into a single executable job Moreover, you might want to adjust environment and connection settings in the `config` subdirectory.
+* Jobs, which bundle multiple related targets into a single executable job Moreover, you might want to adjust environment and connection settings in the `config` subdirectory.

 Once you have implemented your initial logic, you better remove all parts from the original skeleton, specifically you